sapnamc/DotNet-SpringConfigServer-Sample/README.md

 # Publish App & Push

-1. Open \Samples\Configuration\Configuration.sln in Visual Studio 2015.
-2. Select SimpleCloudFoundry project in Solution Explorer.
-3. Right-click and select Publish
-4. Publish the App to a folder. (e.g. c:\publish)
-5. cd publish_folder (e.g. cd c:\publish)
+1. clone this repo
+2. cd into this cloned repo
-6. cf push
+3. cf push

 # What to expect
 The cf push will create an app in the space by the name `foo` and will bind the `myConfigServer` service instance to the app.
 You can hit the app @ `http://foo.x.y.z/`.